-(b) Key Management Personnel's Remuneration
+(b) Key management personnel's remuneration

-Alexander MacLachlan, Daryl Dixon, Christopher Brown, Maximilian Walsh and Alan Dixon were not paid any remuneration for the services they perform as directors for the year ended 30 June 2016 (2015: Nil).
+Alexander MacLachlan, Daryl Dixon and Christopher Brown were not paid any remuneration for the services they perform as directors for the year ended 30 June 2017 (2016: nil).

-(c) Service Agreements
+(c) Service agreements

 The Company does not presently have formal service agreements or employment contracts with any of the key management personnel.